codetojoy/WarO_Go/README.md

     - e.g. to use a 3rd-party package such as: https://github.com/stretchr/testify
     - Since this is functional, I have to move on, as I'm more interested in the language than the insufferable module/package system.
-* write Console strategy
-* clean up various functions
+* clean up various functions, dead code
 * revisit public functions
 * revisit passing pointers, esp. for Player
 * idiomatic `go doc`
-* idiomatic code format (use `go fmt`) x * remove Bid and add Offer to Player x * use JSON for configuration x * use interface for strategies
+* idiomatic code format (use `go fmt`) x * write Console strategy x * remove Bid and add Offer to Player x * use JSON for configuration x * use interface for strategies